nazrulworld/fhir.resources/README.rst

-All `FHIR Resources <https://www.hl7.org/fhir/resourcelist.html>`_ are available as python class with built-in initial validation, exporter as json value.
+Powered by pydantic_, all `FHIR Resources <https://www.hl7.org/fhir/resourcelist.html>`_ are available as python class with built-in data validation, with mini validation framework included.

 * Provides ``Resource Factory`` class (see example 4) to create resource object in more convenient way.
 * Previous version of FHIR® Resources are available.